s-macke/SlapperX/README.md

 # SlapperX: A Simple Load Testing Tool

-Slapper is a simple load testing tool written in Go, which can send HTTP requests to your server and display the results in a histogram.
+SlapperX is a simple load testing tool written in Go, which can send HTTP requests to your server and display the results in a histogram.
 It provides basic performance metrics, such as request rate, response times, and error rates.

 ![slapper](img/example.gif)